mfseese/mfseese.github.io/_pages/about.md

 During the PhD program, I spent several years as a research fellow with the [Institutions and Political Inequality](https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality) group in the [Political Economy of Development](https://www.wzb.eu/en/research/political-economy-of-development) cluster at the [WZB Berlin Social Science Center](https://www.wzb.eu/en) (Wissenschaftszentrum Berlin für Sozialforschung).
 Prior to the PhD, I completed a Master of International Affairs degree at the [School of Global Policy and Strategy](https://gps.ucsd.edu) at UC San Diego, with emphases in international security and Latin American politics.
 I also hold a B.A. in international relations, as well as a B.S. and M.A. in political science.

-I teach a number of political science courses at UC San Diego.
-I served as instructor of record for the following courses:
+I teach a number of political science courses at UC San Diego, including:

 * POLI 10: Introduction to American Politics
 * POLI 11: Introduction to Comparative Politics